Artchibald/2022_icon_rebrand_scripts/README.md

  # Illustrator Edit > Assign profile > Must match sRGB IEC61966-2.1 or it won't work

- # Select each individual color shape and under Window > Colours make sure each shape color is set to rgb in burger menu or it wont work!
+ # Select each individual color shape and under Window > Colours make sure each shape color is set to rgb in burger menu or it won't work!

  # Presentation question them for folder structure